namikingsoft/vrt-workflows-2024/actions/review/prompt.md

 ## Notice to AI

 1. Do not use your todo tools for stability.
+1. Strictly follow all notes outlined in this prompt without exception.
-1. If a language change request is made, also translate headings and labels.
+1. If a language change request is made, also translate all headings and labels.
    - e.g. Pickup of diff images, Critical, Medium Risk, False positives, ...
+1. However, keep the content within comments <!-- e.g. text --> in English.

 ## Additional Requests